Node.js CommonJS/ESM Interop: Edges and Dual Packages

 const methods = ['get', 'post', 'put', 'delete'];

-methods.forEach(m => { exports[m] = createHandler(m); });cjs-module-lexer can't detect those exports.
-The names are computed at runtime from an array.
-Static analysis sees a forEach call, not export assignments.
-For modules like this, you only get the default export.
+methods.forEach(m => { exports[m] = createHandler(m); });cjs-module-lexer cannot detect those exports.
+The names are computed from an array at runtime.
+Static analysis sees a forEach call, not concrete export assignments, so modules like this expose only the default export to ESM.

 import pkg from './dynamic-exports.cjs';